terrastruct/d2/docs/CONTRIBUTING.md

 CI runs tests with `-race` to catch potential race conditions.
 It's much slower, but if your machine can run it locally, you can do so with `./make.sh race`.

+If you had to change/add functional test cases (under `e2etests` directory), make sure you updated them before opening a PR.

+Run: `TESTDATA_ACCEPT=1 ./ci/test.sh` or `TA=1 ./ci/test.sh` for a shorter version.

 #### Chaos tests